pu2clr/SI4735/examples/SI47XX_10_RDS/README.md

 <BR>

 The schematic below guides you to build your own receiver based on the SI473X with TFT display.
-The sketches available on [examples/SI47XX_04_TFT/](https://github.com/pu2clr/SI4735/tree/master/examples/SI47XX_04_TFT) folder decribe the wire up used by the TFT selected by the author.
-Please, at the beginning of each sketch example.
+Please, read the comments at the beginning of each sketch example.

 ![Basic schematic with TFT](../../extras/images/schematic_tft.png)